 When she took a job singing for babies at Gymboree, Joanie was inspired to write music for children, Within a year, started her own birthday party business and became one of NYCs most in-demand party performers.
 Once releasing her first children’s album, Joanie shifted into performing at larger concerts for families and over the past decade has played music from her 8 albums nationally for thousands of families.

 For her original children’s music, Joanie has won first place in the USA Songwriting Competition, Independent Music Award Winner, Gold Parents’ Choice Award, NAPPA Gold Award, is a John Lennon Songwriting Award Finalist and International Songwriting Competition Finalist.
 Her original music has been featured in People Magazine, USA Today, Parents Magazine, New York Times and Washington Post and played at venues such as Lollapalooza, Clearwater Festival, The Skirball Center, Wolftrap, The Kennedy Center and the Smithsonian.
-Joanie’s ninth children’s album, “All The Ladies”, will be released in March 2020 featuring the voices of women from across the country, including Lisa Loeb and Chava Mirel.
+Joanie’s ninth children’s album, “All the Ladies” released in March 2020 featuring the voices of women from across the country including Lisa Loeb and Chava Mirel.
+It won a GRAMMY Award in 2021 for Best Children’s Album.

-Together, Joanie & Matt have performed at Rockwood Music Hall 2 & 3, The Bitter End in NYC, World Cafe Live in Philly and Biennial 2019 as well as many Synagogues and JCCs.
+During the 2 years Joanie & Matt wrote and performed songs from the Sterling project, they performed at Rockwood Music Hall 2 & 3, The Bitter End in NYC, World Cafe in Philly, Biennial 2019 as well as many Synagogues and JCCs.
+While the JAM project came to a close in 2020 during the pandemic, you can hear both artists performing these songs and many others at their individual shows.